fsantosvix/week21-deep-learning-challenge/README.md

 ---

-Using bulleted lists and images to support your answers, address the following questions:

 **Data Preprocessing**

-- The target variable is teh "IS_SUCCESSFUL, which confirms whether the money was used efficiently.
+- The target variable is the "IS_SUCCESSFUL" column, which confirms whether the money was used efficiently.
 - The features for this model are:
   - AFFILIATION — Affiliated sector of industry
   - CLASSIFICATION — Government organisation classification